 Water is known as the universal solvent because it dissolves more substances than any other liquid.
 As water dissolves solids, it carries tiny particles along with it.
 Over time, as water flows to your ice machine, these particles can accumulate and cause blockages in your unit.
 Some of these particles include:

-Your water filter’s job is simple – prevent particles from entering your machine.
+Your water filter’s job is simple: prevent particles from entering your machine.
+However, it needs some help of its own over time.

-What Happens When an Ice Machine Water Filter Gets Dirty?
+What Happens When an Ice Maker’s Water Filter Gets Dirty?

 Your ice machine’s water filter guards against a lot, but it isn’t a perfect defense.
 As time passes, minerals and particles accumulate and eventually plug up the water filter.